Ash Regan

 Ashten Regan (formerly Denham, born Sarah Jane Regan; 8 March 1974) is a Scottish politician.
-She has been the Member of the Scottish Parliament (MSP) for Edinburgh Eastern since 2016.
-Initially elected to parliament for the Scottish National Party (SNP), she defected to the Alba Party.
-Regan served under First Minister Nicola Sturgeon as the minister for community safety from 2018 until she resigned in 2022 in protest against her government's Gender Recognition Reform bill.
+She was the Member of the Scottish Parliament (MSP) for Edinburgh Eastern from 2016 until 2026.
+Initially elected to parliament for the Scottish National Party (SNP), she defected to the Alba Party in 2023, before becoming an independent MSP in 2025.
+Regan served under First Minister Nicola Sturgeon as the Minister for Community Safety from 2018 until she resigned in 2022 in protest against her government's Gender Recognition Reform Bill.

 A native of Biggar, Regan moved to Devon in England, and studied international relations at Keele University in Staffordshire.
 After graduating, she moved to London – working in public relations – and gained a diploma at the London School of Public Relations.
 She returned to Scotland in 2003.
 She earned a Master of Science in development management at the Open University and worked in digital marketing.
 She first got involved in politics when she became head of campaigns and advocacy at the Common Weal, a left-wing pro-Scottish independence think tank.
 In the campaign for the 2014 Scottish independence referendum, Regan campaigned for Yes Scotland and was a member of the Women for Independence's national committee.
 In the aftermath of the referendum defeat, she joined the SNP and was later selected as a candidate for the Edinburgh Eastern constituency in the 2016 Scottish Parliament election.
 After a successful campaign, she sat as a backbencher, before being appointed to the Scottish Government in First Minister Nicola Sturgeon's 2018 cabinet reshuffle.
 Regan resigned in October 2022 in protest against the Gender Recognition Reform Bill, the first SNP minister to resign to vote against government policy since the party entered office in 2007.